keptn/keptn.github.io/content/docs/0.10.x/integrations/webhooks/index.md

 *Subscription:*

-* *Task* - The task the webhook should be fired on.
+* *Task*: The task the webhook should be fired on.
-* *Task suffix* - The state of the task when the webhook should be fired.
-Select of: [`triggered`, `started`, `finished`]
+* *Task suffix*: The state of the task when the webhook should be fired; select one of: `triggered`, `started`, of `finished`
-* *Filter* - To restrict the webhook to certain stages or services you can specify those here.
+* *Filter*: To restrict the webhook to certain stages and services you can specify those using filters.

 *Webhook configuration:*

-* *Request Method*: Choose the request method (POST, PUT, or GET)
+* *Request method*: Choose the request method; select one of: `POST`, `PUT`, or `GET`
-* *URL:* The endpoint URL is where the webhook will send the request.
+* *URL*: The endpoint URL is where the webhook will send the request.
-* *Custom headers:* You can use the custom headers field to add HTTP headers to the request, such as unique identifiers or authentication credentials.
+* *Custom headers*: You can use the custom headers field to add HTTP headers to the request, such as unique identifiers or authentication credentials.
-* *Custom payload:* Modify the payload to match the format requested by the receiving endpoint. (more details provided below)
+* *Custom payload*: Modify the payload to match the format requested by the receiving endpoint. (more details provided below)
 * *Proxy*: If required, you can specify a proxy the request has to go through.

 Click **Create subscription** to save and enable the webhook for your integration.